Civil Engineering (CE)

 CE 431L.
 Environmental Engineering Laboratory.
 1 Credit.

-Course involves lab experiences dealing with design of experiments; and water and wastewater treatment topics such as BOD, total and suspended solids, water hardness, chlorination, alkalinity, coagulation, and jar testing.
+The course involves lab experiences designing experiments and water and wastewater treatment topics such as BOD, total and suspended solids, water hardness, chlorination, alkalinity, coagulation, and jar testing.
 Students perform lab work in teams and communicate results in written reports and one oral presentation.
-Prerequisite: CE major, ENGR 203, and ENGL 110.
+Prerequisite: CE major and ENGL 130.
 Corequisite: MATH 321 or CHE 315 or ECON 210; and CE 423L and CE 431.
 S,SS.

 CE 432.
 Environmental Engineering Design.
 3 Credits.